datastax/spark-cassandra-connector/doc/16_partitioning.md

 ### Capabilities and limitations of CassandraPartitioner

 Having a partitioner allow for groupByKey operations to no longer require a shuffle.
-Previously `spanByKey` allowed Spark to take advantage of the natural ordering of C* tables.
+Previously `spanByKey` allowed Spark to take advantage of the natural ordering of Cassandra tables.
 The new partitioner allows this to go a step further and group on any combination of the primary key which also contains the partition key.